Ed Reed: 2003

-2004
+2004: Defensive Player of the Year

 Defensive coordinator Mike Nolan retained Reed and Will Demps as the starting safeties in 2004.
 On September 26, 2004, Reed recorded three combined tackles, a season-high three pass deflections, and intercepted two passes by Bengals' quarterback Carson Palmer during a 23–9 win at the Cincinnati Bengals in Week 3.
 In Week 9, Reed recorded three combined tackles, deflected a pass, and returned an interception by quarterback Jeff Garcia for a 106-yard touchdown as the Ravens defeated the Cleveland Browns 27–13.
 In Week 12, he collected a season-high nine combined tackles and broke up a pass during a 24–3 loss at the New England Patriots.
 Reed was named AFC Defensive Player of the Month for November.
 On December 23, 2004, it was announced that Reed was selected to play in the 2005 Pro Bowl.
 He started in all 16 games and recorded 76 combined tackles (62 solo), eight pass deflections, a career-high nine interceptions, three forced fumbles, and two sacks.

 Reed was named as a First-team All-Pro for the first time.
 He was named the NFL Defensive Player of the Year by the Associated Press.
 In addition, Reed set an NFL mark for most interception return yardage in a season, accumulating 358 return yards on nine interceptions; Reed held this record until 2009, when it was exceeded by Darren Sharper.
 He also returned an interception 106 yards for a touchdown, which was an NFL record until Reed reclaimed the record in 2008.